exercism/r/exercises/concept/booking-up-for-beauty/.docs/instructions.md

 ## 5. Reschedule an appointment

-The customer is no longer able to make the original appointment, and has asked to reschedule to the next Friday at the same time of day.
+When a customer needs to reschedule an appointment, this is automatically made for the next Friday at the same time of day (as this is the slowest day of the week).

 Implement the `reschedule()` function that takes the original appointment (as a text string in month/day/year order) and returns a rescheduled appointment.